 - You may edit the title, description and category if needed.

 - Click the "Save" button and Architect imports the template into your location templates folder.

-Again, the template will be saved to your locale templates folder.
+The template will be saved to your locale templates folder.
 Once a template has been imported, it can be edited as needed.
-Please see the Project Files for more detailed info.

 Creating a User Extension